Edwinstowe: Economy

-Thoresby Colliery served as Edwinstowe's main source of employment until July 2015, when the mine was permanently closed.
-The loss of one of the last remaining deep coal mines in the country has left tourism as the main factor in the local economy.

-Nottinghamshire County Council's nearby Sherwood Forest Visitors' Centre is scheduled for redevelopment and improvement.
-A contract awarded to RSPB intended for completion by late 2017 had a projected cost of £5.3 million.
+Nottinghamshire County Council's Sherwood Forest Visitors' Centre is located near the village and was redeveloped and improved in 2017 at a cost of £5.3 million.
+This centre is operated in partnership by the Council and the RSPB.

-Centre Parcs' Sherwood Forest holiday village is a local employer established in 1987, close to the edge of the village.
+Center Parcs' Sherwood Forest holiday village is a local employer established in 1987, close to the edge of the village.

+Sherwood Pines Forest Park is set within Sherwood Forest near to Kings Clipstone and has activity walking/cycling trails, play areas and bike hire for the general public.
+Sherwood Pines is managed by the Forestry Commission.
+A Go Ape adventure area is on-site too.

 There was a post windmill south of the Mansfield Road with a small box-style roundhouse.
 It was driven by two common and two double-patent windmill sails.

+Former Industry

+Thoresby Colliery served as Edwinstowe's main source of employment until July 2015, when the mine was permanently closed and has been demolished.
+The loss of one of the last remaining deep coal mines in the country has left tourism as the main factor in the local economy.
+The colliery has now become a large housing development for 800 homes, to make use of the now brownfield site.

 Amenities

 The two schools in the village are St Mary's Primary School and King Edwin Primary School.
 The former Rufford School on the north side of the village closed in 2003 and has become residential housing by Barratt Developments, known as Friars Park.
 A skate park on the development proved controversial with concerns over noise and anti-social behaviour.